-Son Pham is a Lecturer (equiv. to Assistant Professor) in the department of Materials.
+Son Pham is a Lecturer (equiv. to Assistant Professor in USA) in the department of Materials.
 Previously, he was a Research Associate at Carnegie Mellon University and a Guest Researcher at NIST from 2013-2015.
 He obtained a Doctor of Science degree from the Swiss Federal Institute of Technology (ETH) Zurich with distinction - ETH Medal.
 His research has been published in Nature, J. of Mech. and Phys. of Solids, Int.
-J. of Plasticity, MSE A, etc. He has frequently been invited for lectures at conferences (ICMAT2019, Thermec, TMS etc.)
+J. of Plasticity, etc. He has delivered > 15 invited lectures at international conferences (ICMAT2019, Thermec, TMS etc.)